NeuralEnsemble/motionclouds_website/README.txt

 }}}

  * Install !LaTeX to compile the documentation: {{{
-sudo aptitude install texlive-latex-recommended  latexmk }}}
+sudo aptitude install texlive-latex-recommended latexmk latexdiff }}}

  * when creating MoiMoin pages, it is useful to package images in a zip file: {{{